Bad Translation

 - The Magic Laundy Balls!
 This was our first and is still our favourite.

 The front of the package is harmless enough, except for reversing the order of their photos but the instructions on the back are truly rich.
 I especially like the recommendation that 4 balls be used when they are sold in a package of 3.
-Kind of like the 8 hot-dog and 6 bun conspiracy I think.
-It's like that "grassy knoll" thing.
+Just like the 8 hot-dog and 6 bun conspiracy I think or maybe like that "grassy knoll" thing.

 -